ecalder6/azure-gaming/README.md

 ### Steam client setup
 Make sure to limit the bandwidth of your local steam client to 30 MBits.
 You can do so through settings -> In-Home Streaming -> Advanced client options.

+## Contribution
+Contributions are welcome!
+Please submit an issue and a PR for your change.

 ## Q & A
 * How do I install steam games onto the VM?